jrwhip/scratch/readme.ex.md

 This workspace has several shared libraries that are used across applications:

 - `@webteam-shared-client/shared/environments`: This library helps manage environment configuration for different settings for your local, development, QA, and production environments.
-This configuration includes settings like API endpoints, feature flags, and other environment-specific variables.
+This configuration includes settings like API endpoints, feature flags, client_id for authentication, and other environment-specific variables.

 - `@webteam-shared-client/shared/auth`: This library provides a centralized authentication and authorization service.
 It contains the required guards, interceptors, components, and services for authentication and authorization.